Obtaining Licence By False Statements

 In essence to prove this charge the Police must show that the person obtained or attempted to obtain a licence etc. by dishonest means or that a person who possesses a licence in such a manner did so without lawful authority.

-Defences to this charge can include a factual dispute, a lack of intent, or an honest and reasonable mistake of fact.
+Defences to a charge of Obtaining Licence By False Statements can include a factual dispute, a lack of intent, or an honest and reasonable mistake of fact.

 You should ring us and discuss your case if you have been charged.

 Deciding on whether to plead guilty or not has huge consequences for you and should be made after proper discussion with a criminal lawyer.